loading

 Consistent capture

-We want our snapshots to be consistent which means we have to simulate the test to hold the state (e.g. hover, active, focus) on capture.
+We want our snapshots to be consistent which means we have to simulate the test to hold the given state (e.g. hover, active, focus) on capture.
 Sometimes this requires modification to ignore focus rings or animation delays in order to not produce flaky tests.

 • Appending an outside selector at the end of clickSelectors[] to prevent focus rings.
 For example, all samples display a useWindowWidth() value in Expose.
 This is currently a small element which we double as a way to click outside the sample.